NBA Trade Rumors: Carmelo Leaving NYC? Latest Knicks, Bulls & Thunder Trade Talk

 Gibson would bring averages of 11.6 points, and seven rebounds to the lineup.
 He currently leads the team in rebounding and is in third in scoring behind stars Jimmy Butler and Dwyane Wade.
 It’s unknown at this point what the Bulls might receive in exchange for Gibson, but most likely the two teams would make a swap to improve their playoff chances in their respective conferences.

 Speaking of the Chicago Bulls, they’ve been mentioned in rumors with a few other players beyond Taj Gibson and Jimmy Butler.
-The team was mentioned in a tweet from Mike Ortiz Jr of DYST Now mentioning a possible trade for Philadelphia’s Jahlil Okafor.
+The team was brought up in a tweet from Mike Ortiz Jr of DYST Now mentioning a possible trade for Philadelphia’s Jahlil Okafor.
 The Bulls would be giving up Doug McDermott and Nikola Mirotic in return, per Ortiz Jr.’s tweet.
 It’s always possible that Chicago, OKC and Philly could make some sort of three-team deal, as well.

 Sources: Doug McDermott and Nikola Mirotic are the names that continue to come up in the Bulls discussions for Jahlil Okafor with Philly.